JuniKnytt/CreateRailGrinding/ai_disclosure.md

 ## AI Disclaimer

-This project uses AI-assisted development tools.
+This project uses AI-assisted development tools for code.
 **NO AI-generated Assets were used.
 All testing, building, and QA was done by humans.**

 **Tools**